zoom2manoj/datastructure_challenge/README.md

 7. Root to leaf paths having equal lengths in a Binary Tree

 Array :
-1. Lower Element from sorted and rotated Array;
+1. Lower Element from sorted and rotated Array.
+2. Find maximum value of Sum( i*arr[i]) with only rotations on given array allowed.

 Graph :